LEIC-DA-T10/T1/README.md

     * 8.1 - Choose Number of Iterations

 ## Dependencies
-> The program requires the existance of 2 dataset files to read from (carrinhas.txt and encomendas.txt).
-These should be located in the data/input/ folder, starting from the root of your project.
+> The program requires the existance of 2 dataset files to read from (**carrinhas.txt** and **encomendas.txt**).
+These should be located in the **data/input/** folder, starting from the root of your project.

-> Output files are written to the data/output/ file from the root of your project.
+> Output files are written to the **data/output/** file from the root of your project.

+## GitHub Repository

+The project was developed using github, the link to the repository can be found [here](https://github.com/LEIC-DA-T10/T1)

 # Self-Avaluation
  * 33% [(@InsertNamePls) | 202005827 | José Carvalho](https://github.com/InsertNamePls)